8 special spots in the Netherlands you may not have heard of

 Giethoorn is small and therefore may not take up the entire day.
 If you’re eager to keep exploring you could also visit neighbouring Zuiderzee towns like Vollenhove and Blokzijl, which also house historic buildings, churches and castles amidst their own waterfronts.

-Immensely rich in history, Delft has an abundance of sights to see including many monumental buildings like the Oude Kerk (Old Church) where numerous famous figures in Dutch history are buried, Nieuwe Kerk (New Church), the Dutch Royal Family’s burial grounds sealed with a 5.000kg cover stone, the Prinsenhof (Princes' Court), now a museum, the Oosterpoort (Eastern gate), which is the only original remaining gate of the old city walls, the Vermeer Centre, and the windmill, De Roos.
+Immensely rich in history, Delft has an abundance of sights to see including many monumental buildings like the Oude Kerk, where numerous famous figures in Dutch history are buried, the Nieuwe Kerk, the Dutch Royal Family’s burial grounds sealed with a 5.000-kilogram covered stone, the Prinsenhof museum, the Oosterpoort city gate, the Vermeer Centre, and the windmill De Roos.

-The city also has Delft Blue pottery factories including De Koninklijke Porceleyne Fles or De Delftse Pauw, where you can learn all about how the ceramic pottery derived from Chinese porcelain in the 17th century brought back to the Netherlands via the East India Company.
+The city also has Delft Blue pottery factories including De Koninklijke Porceleyne Fles or De Delftse Pauw, where you can learn all about how the ceramic pottery derived from Chinese porcelain was brought back to the Netherlands via the Dutch East India Company in the 17th century.

 Apeldoorn is a city and municipality in the centre of the Netherlands.
-It includes villages like Beekbergen, Loenen and Hoenderloo and is home to the Kadaster (Dutch Tax services) and government land registry.
+It includes villages like Beekbergen, Loenen and Hoenderloo and is home to the Kadaster and government land registry.

-It was restored to its original 17th-century state, removing its 19th and 20th-century additions, and opened as a museum in 1984 where visitors can now truly experience what it was like for the Orange-Nassau dynasty who lived in the palace for over 300 years through the furnished rooms and 17th-century baroque gardens.
+It was restored to its original 17th-century state and opened as a museum in 1984.
+Today, visitors can now truly experience what it was like for the Orange-Nassau dynasty who lived in the palace for over 300 years through the furnished rooms and 17th-century baroque gardens.

 COMMENTS